 Why Should I Go With Progressive Springs On My Mustang?

-Progressive springs more than likely fall under the majority of the Mustang owners that are reading this.
+Progressive springs are the right choice for the majority of the Mustang owners that are reading this.
 Progressive-rate springs are the lowering springs that one would get if their Mustang is generally a street car that occasionally makes an outing to the track or dragstrip on the weekends.
 Progressive springs offer the best of both worlds when it comes to that lowered look, better handling and a smooth, stock-like ride quality.

 For those of you out there with 2015+ Mustangs trying to figure out which springs are best for your build, check out the CJ Pony Parts springs on our 2015 GT driven by Rick in our Purchasing Department.
 The CJPP Springs use a progressive front spring rate and linear rear spring rate to maintain ride comfort but drastically increase overall handling response and performance.